wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/3-exercise-create-custom-teams-personal-tab.md

 Microsoft Teams must be configured to enable custom apps and allow custom apps to be uploaded to your tenant to build custom apps for Microsoft Teams.
 Follow the instructions in "Prepare your Office 365 tenant" mentioned previously.

 You'll use Node.js to create custom Microsoft Teams tabs in this module.
-The exercises in this module assume you have the following tools installed on your developer workstation.
+The exercises in this module assume you've the following tools installed on your developer workstation.

 > [!IMPORTANT]
 > In most cases, installing the latest version of the following tools is the best option.
 The versions listed here were used when this module was published and last tested.